-Program 1.O: Preparation of Castro Valley BART Station for future development

-In their March 2024 Transit Oriented Development (TOD) work plan, BART stated that development at the Castro Valley BART Station as long-term (RFP post 2034).
-To ensure that the station can develop in the following Housing Element cycle, staff will begin pre-development work now.
+Program 1.0: Preparation of Castro Valley BART Station for future development the station can develop in the following Housing Element cycle, staff will begin pre-development work now.
 This includes but is not limited to: rezoning the site to be in full compliance with AB 2923 and MTC TOC policies, ongoing engagement with Castro Valley residents over changes at the station, and working towards future parking solutions that support station and future residential needs.
 Staff will continue to work with BART staff to ensure the development of the site.